An Analysis of Socialbots Activity and Influence in Modern Japanese Social Media: Evaluation and Discussion

 In the three cases analyzed in this study, the percentage of socialbots exceeded that of the 2016 U.S. presidential election.
 The same is true for the proportion of tweets by socialbots, which exceeds 30\%.
 The highest percentage of socialbots was found in the PASCO case, demonstrating that socialbots are a factor in the spread of disinformation.

 Since it was confirmed that humans retweeted socialbots in three cases, the socialbots that were the target of retweets were organized as shown in the table\ref{tab:all_account}.

 In all cases, the number of tweets per day by the socialbot was less than one.
 In all cases, the number of tweets per day by socialbots was less than one, and it was confirmed again that they did not engage in the activity of posting a large number of tweets, which was considered to be a characteristic of early socialbots.

-In the case of the local elections and the PASCO case, more than 10\% of the socialbots had more than 10,000 followers, suggesting the existence of so-called "influencer" accounts.
-On the other hand, in both cases, we confirmed the existence of socialbots that were retweeted even though they had no followers, and further analysis is needed to determine how the tweets of these socialbots were retweeted.
-In the nationwide local elections, more than 10\% of the socialbots were authenticated, and approximately 50\% of the accounts included URLs in their account information.
-This is because the Botometer has pointed out the problem that the Bot Score is higher for official accounts\cite{rauchfleisch2020false}, and it is possible that many official accounts of mass media are included in the Bot Score.
+In the Unified Local Elections, more than 10\% of the socialbots were authenticated, a significant difference from the other cases.
+These accounts are all related to local governments, politicians, and mass media, and are considered to be false positives that were determined to be social bots.
+As for the Botometer false positives, the problem of high bot scores for official accounts has already been pointed out\cite{rauchfleisch2020false}.

+We know that two of the social bots with more than 100,000 followers in the PASCO case study include web media.
+Kawashima et al. found that the disinformation of politicians in Japan spread through intermediate media called "middle media"\cite{kawashima2019diffusion}.
+Kawashima et al. found that politicians' disinformation was spread via middle media in Japan, and it is possible that these two web media accounts were involved in the spread of misinformation in the PASCO case.